furylynx/MAE/README.md

 MAE
 ===

 Movement Analysis Engine.
 Results of the master's thesis "Movement Analysis Engine: Analyzing Movement using Depth Sensors and Labanotation".
+Test